a11y-tool-sandbox/eslint-plugin-ember-a11y-testing/README.md

 ### Auditing custom helpers

 Apps and addons often develop their own helpers for interacting with components. eslint-plugin-ember-a11y-testing can audit those as well by specifying them in the `modules` setting.
-For example, if you a custom helper exported at `confirm` from the `tests/helpers/confirm` module, and the name of your app (as specified in `name` in package.json at the root of your project) is 'myapp':
+For example, if you have a custom helper exported at `confirm` from the `tests/helpers/confirm` module, and the name of your app (as specified in `name` in package.json at the root of your project) is 'myapp':

 ```json
 {